subjektify/website/docs/learn/start/installation.md

 ## Building the Subjekt model

-To build your subjekt model, which can be used from within the [SubjektifyRuntimeEnvironment](#), run:
+To build your subjekt model, which can be used from within the [SubjektifyRuntimeEnvironment](/docs/reference/subjektify/runtime), run:

 ```bash
 npx subjektify build
 ```

-This command will launch a local development server and open your project in a web browser.
+This command will build the Subjekt model and write the JSON abstract syntax tree in the defined `outputDirectory`.

 ## Generate code

-Generate necessary client-side libraries or server stubs using Subjektify’s code generation tool:
+Generate necessary client-side libraries or smart contracts using Subjektify’s code generation tool:

 ```bash
 npx subjektify codegen
 ```

-This will process your project's Subjekt model and other resources to produce interoperable code that can be used in your dApp frontend or backend.
+This will build your Subjekt model to produce interoperable code that can be used in your dApp frontend or blockchain.

 ## Versioning